fedarko/qeeseburger/README.md

                                   format, and the number of birthdays should match the number of host IDs specified.
                                   [required]
+  --float-years                   If this flag is used, the host ages will be
+                                  in float approximations (using day-level
+                                  precision) instead of integers down to the year.
   -o, --output-metadata-file TEXT
                                   Output metadata filepath.
 Will contain a
                                   host_age_years column.  [required]